dymaptic/dy-pro-zoom-to-coordinates/README.md

 - Convert coordinates on the fly by selecting a different format.
 - Toggle a formatted view for more readable output.
 - Enable Create Graphic mode to drop a labeled graphic at the clicked location.
+- Double-click the map to "freeze" and copy the current coordinates.
+Double-click again to unfreeze and resume live coordinates.

 ### ⚙️ Coordinate Settings
 Customize the tool to match your preferences and workflow:

 - Location Settings:
-	- Set a default starting location (latitude and longitude)
     - Define a default zoom scale
 	- Choose whether to create graphics by default

 - Graphic Settings: